 |Less than 5 years|

-Music directors, also called conductors, lead orchestras and other musical groups during performances and recording sessions.
+Music directors lead musical groups during performances and recording sessions.
 Composers write and arrange original music in a variety of musical styles.

 Most music directors work for religious organizations and schools, or are self-employed.
 Music directors may spend a lot of time traveling to different performances.
 Composers can work in offices, recording studios, or their own homes.

 Educational and training requirements for music directors and composers vary, although most positions require related work experience.
 A music director or conductor for a symphony orchestra typically needs a master’s degree; a choir director may need a bachelor’s degree.
 There are no formal educational requirements for those interested in writing popular music.